abraham5059/-Basic-Analytics_Practice/README.md

-### Spreadsheet Data Vizualization
+### Spreadsheet Data Vizualization & Dashboard

-After developing and applying light analysis (Such as data filtering, excel formulations & conditional formatting) I then poceed towards the next step of the data analysis which is visualisation.
+After developing and applying light analysis/ reporting (Such as data filtering, excel formulations & conditional formatting) I then proceed towards the next step of the data analysis which is visualization.
 This helps visualize the data and lets the data convey what the information is without bias.